CTimBru/IAC-LAHMModel/README.md

 # IAC-LAHMModel
-First mini research project looking at time series analysis of biodiversity in the wetlands of six SoCal counties.
+First mini research project looking at predicting releases of heavy metal in an urban environment